Arthur Bryant's: Location and menu

 Interior of the location at 18th and Brooklyn in 2006.

 Despite the restaurant's reputation, the decor at the Brooklyn Avenue location has maintained an unpretentious presentation.
 Described by Bryant himself as a "grease house", the restaurant is laid out with Formica tables and plain chairs, fluorescent lighting, a service counter rather than table service, meals served on butcher paper, and the sauce itself applied to menu items using a paintbrush.

 The restaurant is credited with originating and popularizing burnt ends, the flavorful end pieces of smoked beef brisket.
 Burnt ends were originally considered scraps and given away by Bryant as a side to other meals; after their rise in popularity, open-faced burnt end sandwiches were added to the menu.

 The sauce first developed by Bryant, now known as "Original", is characterized by vinegar and paprika rather than sweetness.
 The restaurant also offers two other sauces, called "Rich and Spicy" and "Sweet Heat".
 The sauces are openly available to diners in the restaurant, and bottles of the sauce can also be purchased at the restaurant as well as other local grocery stores and retailers in the Kansas City area and online.

 The menu features several smoked meats, including beef brisket, pulled pork, burnt ends, sausage, chicken, turkey, ham, and ribs.
 Meat can either be ordered by weight or plated as an open-faced sandwich with white bread and served with a side of fries.

-In popular culture

-The restaurant and its sauce make several notable appearances in the critically acclaimed Apple TV+ comedy series Ted Lasso, in which main character Ted (portrayed by Kansas City native Jason Sudeikis) is an American football coach from the Kansas City area recruited to coach a Premier League team in London.
-In season one episode Biscuits, Ted receives a bottle of original sauce in a care package, which he describes as "some of the best Barbeque sauce in Kansas City, which makes it some of the best barbeque sauce in the world".
-A photo of the front of the Brooklyn Avenue location appears as Ted's computer desktop.
-The original sauce is also featured prominently in a scene in the season 3 episode Sunflowers, in which Ted is offered a bottle of the sauce at an American-themed restaurant in Amsterdam and subsequently experiences hallucinations that inspire him to develop a new football strategy.